Geometric Hyperscanning of Affect under Active Inference

 Prior work has modeled valence as a derivative of free energy \cite{joffily2013valence}, a metacognitive signal \cite{hesp2021valence}, interoceptive inference \cite{smith2019emotions}, shifts in processing modes \cite{yanagisawa2023valence}, and recursive affective dynamics linked to self-relevance and identity \cite{albarracin2023husserl,jiang2025valence,albarracin2024selfesteem}.
 Building on these insights, and drawing on \cite{jiang2025valence}, we propose an extended model of emotional valence as a continuous inference over the integrity of the agent’s self-model.
 Emotional states emerge from prediction errors tied to identity-relevant expectations.
 Valence operationalizes the emotional appraisal of interactions via two primary factors: (1) the magnitude of self-model prediction error, and (2) the self-relevance assigned to that error.
 We further incorporate a temporal parameter into this model, reflecting the directionality and velocity of affective processing.
 Building on \cite{joffily2013valence} and \cite{yanagisawa2023valence}, we introduce \textit{temporal aiming} (see Fig. 1), encompassing both the velocity of affective evaluation (fast learning rates vs. slow enduring states) and its temporal direction (retrospective vs. prospective appraisal).

-This modulation adds an important dimension to affective inference: agents may respond differently to the same interaction depending on whether they are prospectively anxious, retrospectively regretful, or temporally stable.
-Temporal aiming thus complements self-relevance and prediction error as core variables in our model of valence.
+This modulation adds an essential dimension to affective inference: agents may respond differently to the same interaction depending on whether they are prospectively anxious, retrospectively regretful, or temporally stable.
+Temporal aiming thus complements self-relevance and prediction error as core variables in our valence model.
 We conceptualize emotions as functions of valence (alignment of identity-relevant predictions) and arousal (uncertainty and intensity of self-relevant evaluations), with both dimensions anchored in the evolving self-concept, shaped by reflection, comparison, and internalized ideals.
-In this framework, valence reflects the agent’s appraisal of ongoing interaction, computed as a weighted function of self-model prediction error and self-relevance, and modulated by prior affective memory \cite{jiang2024jointembedding}:
+In this framework, valence reflects the agent’s appraisal of ongoing interaction or how “good” or “bad” the current moment feels to the agent, computed as a weighted function of self-model prediction error and self-relevance, and modulated by prior affective memory \cite{jiang2024jointembedding}: